Ixcatl/fables_novasophonia/docs/core/items.rst

 Commodities
 ----------
-Items which have niche value, but are considered valuable nonetheless.
+Items which are frequently used for trade.
 All commodities can stack up to a specified limit in the space of one Light item, and cannot mix.

 .. list-table::
     :widths: 12 5 5 50 12